The Software Workshop inc. - software that fits! â„¢ ExtSQL - Extended SQL

 Usage:

 • Is there a large performance impact from tracking all this data?
 No. We have done thorough benchmark testing as part of development.
 We have seen about a 5% increase in server utilization when tracking was active on an average set of usage variables.
-It can reach 20% when a large amount of activity is being recorded.
+It can reach 20% when a large amount of server variable are being recorded.

 • How do I configure the server?
 What is the command syntax?
 You can find complete usage guides by referencing our Documentation Center.